viiri/gatekeeper/docs/user-guide.md

 `--enable-encrypted-token` and `--encryption-key` options.
 Note that the access token forwarded in the X-Auth-Token header to upstream is unaffected.

+## Bearer token passthrough

+If your Bearer token is intended for your upstream application and not for gatekeeper you can use option ``--skip-authorization-header-identity``.
+Please be aware that token is still required to be in cookies.

 ## Upstream headers